TheUntraceable/HowToFixPythonErrors/README.md

         > - **Note. in python counts from 0 therefore one will be 0, two will be 1, three will be 2 and so on.**

     - Examples can be found in [`./Examples`](https://github.com/TheUntraceable/HowToFixPythonErrors/tree/main/Examples)

+3. **IndentationError**
+    - This error occurs when the code expects an indent or you indented a line too much than expected.

+    - To fix it, get everything under a `:` in the same indent

+        > - **Note: lines below a `:` need to be indented.
+If there is no `:` in the line above then it should be in the same indentation level as the line above**

+    - Examples can be found in [`./Examples`](https://github.com/TheUntraceable/HowToFixPythonErrors/tree/main/Examples)

+    - Note that using both tabs and spaces when indenting will raise TabError. stick to either spaces or tabs, not both